Skip to main content

 Use this when you want the model to decide when to call the endpoint during a node:

-• select your endpoint by name
+4. Choose your endpoint by name.

 This attaches an HTTP endpoint as a function tool the LLM can call within that node.
-Attach HTTP endpoint as function tool in scenario UI (2x speed) Shown at 2x speed.
+Endpoints can be reused across multiple scenarios.

 Next step